Frequently Asked Questions

 You can log in to Network for Good to manage your donation here or give them a call at (888) 284-7978, 8 am - 7 pm EST, Monday through Friday.
 Please note when you call that your donation is routed through One for the World to the National Philanthropic Trust (NPT), so NPT may come up / be useful when you are trying to get support on your account.

 We encourage all donors to migrate to Donational, our donation software partner, so One for the World can more easily manage your donation.
-If you want to migrate your donation, grab a 15-minute call with Managing Director Emma here.
+If you want to migrate your donation, grab a 15-minute call with Emma here.

 One for the World HQ